Hellfire's pagan influence on post-New Testament Christian beliefs

 Here is the thing - I am no Bible scholar, I cannot read let alone understand Hebrew or Greek.
 I am not an ancient civilizations historian either.
 But I love the Bible – I love God with all of my heart and I have tried every day for over 40 years to walk in Jesus footsteps.
 The insight that I follow is clearly not my own and I absolutely take no credit for it.
 I am merely a Christian who has been given weekly opportunities to talk scripture with people all over the world.
 So I do.
 Recently we have done Episode #1021 Part I of a 3-part series “Is the Hell of Christian Tradition Taught in the Bible?”
 In these podcasts we lay out the Scriptures, the history, the languages and the conclusions we firmly believe disprove a Hell of eternal flames and torment in scripture.

 How can that possibly be?
 What about the Scriptures that cite "everlasting flames"?
 What about the Scriptures describing a New Testament hell with "worms that don’t die" or the "smoke of torment rising up forever"?
 These are great, valid and deeply important questions that deserve a thorough, historical and linguistically-sound response, which is why I won’t respond here.
 A short quip would not do justice to such powerful questions.
-Instead I ask you to take a listen, especially to this Part II of our series we broadcast on June 4, 2018.
+Instead I ask you to listen, especially to this Part II of our series we broadcast on June 4, 2018.
 If you do listen and you disagree, then kindly respond back with the specifics of what the disagreement is based on and most importantly why.
 Then we can talk Christian to Christian and reason through our beliefs.
 Such an approach can only make us all stronger in faith!
+Also see Episode #1027 Part III.

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.